Sanchitkedia/Astar_Mobile_Robot/README.md

-# Project : A* algorithm for a point robot
+# Project : A* algorithm for a mobile robot

 The project is to implement the A* algorithm for path planning of a mobile robot.
 The project is a part of the course ENPM661 - Planning for Autonomous Robots at the University of Maryland, College Park.